 This is important: if you know that you are going to be busy, make sure that you reschedule your exam to a time that is more convenient for you.
 You don’t want the reason that you don’t get hired to be because you did not have enough time to adequately prepare yourself.
 This is not an exam that you want to take after pulling an all-nighter.

 Click here to register an account.
 After that, you can view all the current available job listings.

-I have been a search engine evaluator for almost two years and I love the flexibility and variety in this job.
+I have been a search engine evaluator for several years and I love the flexibility and variety in this job.
 Specifically relating to the 2020 pandemic, I have not lost any hours or received any type of pay cut.
 I have actually been given the opportunity to make more money each week as there has consistently been “bonus weeks.”
 Bonus weeks allow you to earn more money per hour if you work a certain number of hours!
 While a lot of people have had to adjust to working at home over the past few months, this line of work is always completed from your own home on your own time which is very convenient.
 I have been to parts of the web that I didn’t even know existed and have learned about a lot of different topics from working this job.
 As I said earlier, the minimum number of hours with RaterLabs is 15 per week.
 There are no set hours so you can divide up the hours as you see fit anytime each week from Sunday to Saturday.
 This job is perfect for a college student or anyone looking for a flexible work-from-home job.
 There are never any calls or outside requirements since everything is completely online.
 If you have any questions or comments, please leave them below.
 Good luck!

 The views expressed in this post are my own.
 They have not been reviewed or approved by RaterLabs, Inc.